jessety/simple-hmac-auth/README.md

 simple-hmac-auth
 =============

-Middleware for Express designed to make building an API that uses HMAC signatures simple.
+Node Library designed to make building an API that uses HMAC signatures simple.

-When implemented, all incoming HTTP requests are signed and compared to the signature sent by the client.
+Includes a server component, Express middleware, and a client.

 - [Specification](#specification)
 - Server